 Variables:

-• Ne is the number of essentials for an item
+- Ne is the number of experts who rated the item as “essential”

-To calculate the Content Validity Ratio, subtract half the number of experts from the number of essentials for an item, then divide by half the number of experts.
+To calculate the Content Validity Ratio, subtract half the total number of experts from the number of experts who rated the item as essential, then divide by half the total number of experts.

 How to Calculate Content Validity Ratio?